yuanqing/vim-basics/README.md

 1. While in ***Command*** mode, press `v` to switch to ***Visual*** mode.
 You should see <code>--&nbsp;VISUAL&nbsp;--</code> on the bottom-left hand corner of your window.
 2. [Move the cursor](#moving-the-cursor-around-the-file) to adjust the text selection.
 3. When you have selected the text that you want to copy, press `y`.
-This will bring you back to ***Command*** mode, and the selected text will have been copied into Vim&rsquo;s clipboard.
+This will bring you back to ***Command*** mode, and the selected text will have been copied into Vim’s clipboard.

 ### Undo and redo